The Slide Show/ Neckerchief Slides

 "Scouting is My Bag" slide

-A slide that I like is to make a paper bag -- using
+A slide that I like is to make a paper bag -- using pinking shears and,

-tie or whatever for the neckerchief holder.
+whatever for the neckerchief holder.
 Barbara L. Ford bford@scs.unr.edu

 Return to Table of